will-0/brief-history-webapps/chapter-1-linux/README.md

 * The /proc file system is a virtual file system that provides an interface to kernel data structures in a form that looks like files and directories on a file system

+### Virtual Memory

+* For each process, there's a page table that maps pages in the virtual memory to pages in the actual RAM

 ### Inter-Process Communication (IPC)

 ## Signals